StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-report-templates/widgets-case-report-templates.md

-# About Widgets in Case Report Templates
+# Widgets in Case Report Templates

 Several widget types are available for case report templates in TheHive.